saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 ---

 Software 3.0 agents require fundamentally different infrastructure.
-The paradigm shift is real—and it explains why incremental upgrades fail.
+The paradigm shift is real and it explains why incremental upgrades fail.

 ---

-### PART 3B: Six Infrastructure Mismatches—The INPACT™ Readiness Gap
+### PART 3B: Six Infrastructure Mismatches - The INPACT™ Readiness Gap

 The paradigm shift Karpathy describes manifests as concrete architectural differences between BI-era and Agent-era infrastructure.
 Understanding these differences through the INPACT™ lens explains why incremental upgrades fail and transformation is required.